 The variation we played was just an identifying game.
 They spun it, and had to correctly name the piece, then find it amongst the skeleton pieces.

-Eventually you will spin a bone you already have, so then you draw a card which has various results, which my kids thought were fun.
+Eventually, you will spin a bone you already have, so then you draw a card that has various results, which my kids thought were fun.
 One of the variations you can play you earn pieces by answering T/F questions.
-I think we might try that next time.
+We might try that next time.

 I’m looking forward to pulling “Skeletons in My Closet” out again in a few weeks when we haven’t just been studying skeletons to see how much they remember.